jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 red: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add another test for a class that has both attributes and methods
+I add another test for a class that has both attributes and methods

 .. code-block:: python